If you make errors in your French tax return, or you are late in submitting it, here is what you need to do.

 to submit a paper return, together with a letter of explanation and appropriate evidence.

-Beyond the 31st December of the tax year it is still possible to modify your tax declaration for up to three years, but you need to do so by a paper based submission.
-Thus, for your 2018 tax declaration, on 2017 income, you can still modify your tax return up to 31st Dec 2020.
+Beyond the 31st December of the tax year it is still possible, for up to three years, to modify your tax declaration, but you need to do so by a paper based submission.

 A small interest charge may be payable if your changes result in an increased tax liability, but unless the tax authority had commenced a recovery procedure against you no penalty would be imposed.